 Chief Financial Officer

-Gold oversees and manages all finance, investment, human resources and benefits, information technology, and operational functions of America’s Essential Hospitals.
-Gold also manages the association’s finance and investment, audit, and compliance committees.
+Gold joined America’s Essential Hospitals in 1992, making her its longest-serving staff member.
+She directs the association’s finance, investments, human resources, benefits, information technology, and operational functions.
+She also oversees the organization’s finance; compensation; and investment, audit, and compliance committees.
 As part of the leadership team, she provides vision and strategic direction for activities supporting the association’s members.
-Gold joined the association in 1992, making her its longest-serving staff member.
-She has more than 30 years of accounting experience and is a certified public accountant.

-Before joining America’s Essential Hospitals, Gold was the assistant controller at a large employment agency, an accounting manager for two property management companies, and an auditor for both the Marriott Corp. and a large global public accounting firm.
+As an active certified public accountant, Gold has a well-established accounting career that spans more than three decades.
+Before joining America’s Essential Hospitals, Gold served as the assistant controller at a large employment agency, an accounting manager for two property management companies, and an auditor for both the Marriott Corp. and a large global public accounting firm.
 She graduated on the dean’s list from the University of Maryland with a bachelor’s degree in accounting.

 Vice President of Membership and Development